-Social skills and learning to de-escalate are pretty common issues with people I meet with.
-Helping them identify tough social situations has been helpful in helping them identify alternatives to how they typically act in those situations.
+Social skills and learning to de-escalate are pretty common issues with the people with whom I meet.
+Helping them identify tough social situations has been helpful in helping to identify alternatives to how they typically react in those situations.

 There are some specific, concrete skills that we work on.
 One of them is to work on de-escalating.
 De-escalating means helping my clients and their families learn to bring down the level of emotion that they are feeling.
 Here are a couple of de-escalation techniques that I find helpful:

 1. Deep breathing (in for 4, count to 4, out for 6)